menu

 One of the most interesting things about the Toledo City Center neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 55.8% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 97.9% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Toledo City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.2% of the neighborhoods in America.
+In addition, the Toledo City Center neighborhood stands out for having an average per capita income lower than 97.2% of the neighborhoods in the United States.

 Length of Commute